NeKoRoSYS/NeKoRoGINE/README.md

 <br>

 ## Core Tech Stack
 The very foundation of the engine.
-As much as I want to reinvent the wheel to further deepen my understanding about the inner workings of game engines, I settled with using established libraries when making the core of the engine.
+As much as I want to reinvent the wheel to further deepen my understanding about the inner workings of game engines, I settled with using established libraries when making the core of the engine because I just want a safe and working solution for myself without ever having to be admitted to the psych ward.
 - C++ as main programming language
 - C# via hostfxr for client and gameplay logic
 - CMake for build automation